 Power BI supports creating new information from data already in your data model using DAX.
 DAX provides a collection of functions, operators, and constants that you can use in a formula to calculate and return one or more values.

 For an Analytics sample report that uses DAX, see Calculate time-in-state for an existing Analytics view.

-To learn more about DAX, see Learn DAX basics in Power BI Desktop.
+For more information, see Learn DAX basics in Power BI Desktop.

 Report visualizations, filters, sort operations

-After you've made any data transformations required for your particular report, you craft your report using the Visualizations pane, dragging column fields onto the Visualizations pane.
+Once you make any data transformations required for your particular report, you can craft your report using the Visualizations pane, dragging column fields onto the Visualizations pane.
 You can then use the Filters pane to filter all or select data based on one or more fields.